Force over Distance: Chapter 41

 Wait, no, not ‘fuck.’
 God damn it.

-Young needed to get rid of his curious-edged panic, his aggressive need to move, the physical fucking requirement to take some fucking action, the imperative to do something, anything other than lie here, uselessly on the floor.
-He flexed his hands, feeling the blood run down, warm, over his fingers, and it was satisfying and it should fucking hurt and he bloody well deserved it, this was his fault and—
+Young needed to get rid of this curious-edged panic, this aggressive need to move, the physical fucking requirement to take some fucking action, the imperative to do something, anything other than lie here, uselessly on the floor.
+He flexed his hands, feeling the blood run warm over his fingers, and it was satisfying and it should fucking hurt and he bloody well deserved it, this was his fault and—

-Because this went way, way beyond some kind of mental support structure, this was fucking personality and fucking facts he shouldn’t know, and fucking sentiment he shouldn’t have, and a fucking predisposition to absolute panic, which from the outside had always looked like some kind of self-indulgent, academic, prima-donna bullshit, but was, in fact, extremely—just extremely difficult to control and organic, and god—and no one, god, no one should feel this fucking trapped by their own body, ever–it was fucking torture, and maybe, maybe if he didn’t fucking just miss the man’s mind so fucking much maybe he would really be able to just let go of what he had called up, but—
+Because this went way, way beyond support structure, this was fucking personality and fucking facts he shouldn’t know, and fucking sentiment he shouldn’t have, and a fucking predisposition to panic, which, from the outside, looked like self-indulgent, academic, prima-donna bullshit, but was, in fact, extremely—just extremely difficult to control and organic, and god—and no one, god, no one should feel this fucking trapped by their own body, ever—it was fucking torture, and maybe, maybe if he didn’t just miss the man’s mind so fucking much maybe he’d be able to just let go of what he’d called up, but—

 He was not Nick Rush, damn it.